 A current affairs magazine for children aged between 8 and 14 years old.

 This is very topical and written with children in mind.
 For example when talking about the football, there is a silly fact about the end of Japan – Colombia’s game the water use rose by 50% in Tokyo as viewers rushed to use the toilet!

 A great way of introducing current affairs to children, there are loads of relevant stories and Freddie really enjoyed reading through it.

 You can order your first 6 magazines for free but then it is only £21.50 for a further 13 magazines.

 Are you home schooling your children?
-What do you subscribe to each month to help with their education?
+Which educational subscription boxes do you subscribe to?